abdul-haseeb0/PySSH-Console/README.md

 ```
 PySSH-Console/
 │
-├── main.py              # Entry point
+├── main.py                  # Entry point — prompts, connects, launches shell
+├── requirements.txt         # Python dependencies
+├── README.md
+├── LICENSE
+│
-└── pyssh/
+├── pyssh/
-    ├── ssh_client.py    # SSH connection handler
+│   ├── ssh_client.py        # SSH connection handler (paramiko client setup)
-    └── terminal.py      # Interactive shell loop
+│   └── terminal.py          # Interactive shell loop (invoke_shell, I/O polling)
+│
+└── screenshots/
+    └── ...                  # Terminal session screenshots
 ```

 ---

 ## Security Notice

-> ⚠️ This tool uses `AutoAddPolicy` for host key verification, which means it **does not verify the remote server's identity**.
-This is acceptable for personal/lab use but is **not recommended for production environments** as it exposes you to man-in-the-middle attacks.
+> ⚠️ PySSH Console uses `AutoAddPolicy` for host key verification, meaning it **does not verify the remote server's identity**.
+This is intentional for lab and development use, but exposes you to **man-in-the-middle attacks** on untrusted networks.

-For secure usage:
+**Safe usage guidelines:**

-- Only connect to servers you own or trust
+- Only connect to servers you own or explicitly trust
-- Avoid using over public/untrusted networks without a VPN
+- Avoid use over public Wi-Fi or untrusted networks without a VPN
+- Do not use in production environments where host integrity must be verified
+- SSH key authentication (planned in roadmap) will improve this significantly

 ---

-## Limitations
+## Current Limitations

-- Password authentication only (no SSH key support yet)
+- Password authentication only — no SSH key support yet
-- No port forwarding
+- No custom port support (defaults to `22`)
+- No known hosts verification
-- No SFTP / file transfer
+- No SFTP / file transfer capability
-- No multi-session support
+- Single session only — no multiplexing

 ---

 ## Roadmap

 - [ ] SSH key-based authentication
-- [ ] Custom port support
+- [ ] Custom port support (`-p` flag or prompt)
 - [ ] Known hosts verification
 - [ ] SFTP file transfer
 - [ ] Config file support (`~/.pyssh/config`)